 What is a Commercial Insurance?

 In the world of insurance policies, commercial insurance is a term reserved for business insurance.
 You can consider it a synonym for business insurance.
-To avoid confusion, many insurance houses call it commercial insurance for business.
+To avoid confusion, many insurance houses call it commercial business insurance.
 Its primary purpose is to protect businesses and cover some of the most common losses.
-These losses can arise from injury to employees or damage to property.
-Commercial insurance for business, in its most basic form, encompasses public and employers’ liability policies.
+These losses can arise from injury to employees or property damage.
+Commercial insurance for business, in its most basic form, encompasses public and employer liability policies.
 But these are just two of many insurance covers available to business owners.
 We are going to cover all of them in a separate section.

 RELATED: CoverWallet vs Hiscox